Utah Division Forestry Fire State Lands

 Last Update from Team 7

-The Brian Head Fire started on June 17, at 12:20 PM.
-The cause of the fire is still under investigation.
+The Brianhead Fire started on June 17, at 12:20 PM.
+It is a human caused fire and is still under investigation.

 NOTE: The above Google map is generated automatically.
 It can take time for it to refresh.
 Check under maps for the most recent map generated by the Incident Management Team.